 There used to be a nice resource – Microsoft Support ErrorFlow Website which had a wizard which took you through 3 key steps in finding the meaning of any error message and code.
-But unfortunately that resource no longer exists.
+But unfortunately, that resource no longer exists.

 Windows Error Codes

 The Windows Error Codes document lists the common usage details for those Win32 error codes, HRESULT values, and NTSTATUS values that are referenced by specifications in the protocol documentation set.
-You can download the PDF from Microsoft by clicking here.
+You can download the PDF from Microsoft by visiting here.

 System Error Codes

 When using an application on your computer, if it is well-written, it will include an error-handling code that allows them to recover from unexpected errors.
-When such a system error occurs, the application may request user intervention, or it may be able to recover on its own or it may require a system reboot.
+When such a system error occurs, the application may request user intervention, or it may be able to recover on its own, or it may require a system reboot.
 This page lists the system error codes and their meanings.

 Events and Errors Message Center

 Events and Errors Message Center lets you search for and find detailed message explanations, recommended user actions, and offers links to additional support and resources.
-To perform a search you will need details like Event ID, Event Source, Message Text, File Name.
+To perform a search, you will need details like Event ID, Event Source, Message Text, File Name.
 These values can be found in the Event Viewer logs.
 The Event Viewer can be accessed from the Administrative Tools section of the Control Panel.
-You can locate the locate the Error Source and the ID in the list of events there.
+You can locate the Error Source and the ID in the list of events there.

-Hope it helps you some day!
+Hope it helps you someday!